szerpa17/fatal-police-shootings/README.md

 # Fatal Police Shootings Analysis #
 **Team members:** [Brynn Hamilton](https://github.com/Brynn-Hamilton),[ Alissa Vokes](https://github.com/alissavokes), and [Saranhais Zerpa](https://github.com/szerpa17)

-## Project Description/Outline ##
+## Project Description ##
 The goal of our project is to examine fatal police shootings throughout the U.S. from January 2015 to June 2020.
 We will examine relationships between shootings, time, location (both city and state level), population size, and victim demographics (age, race, and gender).

+Our interest in this topic is due to the social movement taking place, Black Lives Matter, for which we want to explore existing data.

 ### Hypothesis ###
 **Null Hypothesis:** There is no correlation between population size and fatal police shootings.

 **Alternative Hypothesis:** Cities/States with higher populations have more police shootings (for every 100,000 people).

 ### Additional Research Questions ###
 1. Accounting for gender, race, and age, which demographic has had the most victims due to fatal police shootings?
-2. Will Florida (State) be one of the top 5 States with the most recorded fatal police shootings?
+2. Will Florida (State) be one of the top 5 states with the most recorded fatal police shootings?
 3. Which City has the most recorded fatal police shootings?
 4. Which State has the most recorded fatal police shootings?
 5. Have police shootings increased in the past five years?